tracking-exposed/tktrex/README.md

 4) Start your mongodb and navigate to tiktok.
 You should see receive some feedback about the data collected in the dev tool console.

+## MongoDB schema
+By default the database is set to be reachable at mongodb://localhost:27017/tktrex

+The db properties can be changed in backend/config/settings.json

+### DBs
+There are 4 different databases:

+- admin
+- config
+- local
+- tktrex

+### Collections

+- local/startup_log: contains info regarding the starting of the mongodb such as *startTime*
+- tktrex/htmls: holds the htmls snippets of the extracted content, alongside with some of the metadata
+- tktrex/metadata
+- tktrex/supporters

+##